maurya-rohit/Scene-Graph-For-Videos/README.md

 Run Kern in sgdet mode by running the eval_kern_sgdet.sh file.

-After getting .kpl files run the scene_grpah_aggregator.py file to get common scene grpah for each video.
+After getting .pkl files run the scene_grpah_aggregator.py file to get common scene grpah for each video.

 Run the Caption_Model for training by running
  $ python train.py